sakethreddy997/freshers-assignment-vjit/README.md

 user would select either of them  , and enters the number of cans he want to place in the kiosk<br />
 On the basis of the inputs given Kiosk calculates the total recycled weight , and gives user with some points <br />
 These points are given as a coupon and can be used to redeem<br />

+# References
+To generate coupon code , used the 5th block from https://www.baeldung.com/java-random-string

 Thankyou .